gtema/openstack/doc/src/osc.md

 * `--delete-on-termination <DELETE_ON_TERMINATION>` — To delete the attached volume when the server is destroyed, specify `true`.
 Otherwise, specify `false`.
 Default: `false`

+   **New in version 2.79**

   Possible values: `true`, `false`

 * `--device <DEVICE>` — Name of the device such as, `/dev/vdb`.
 Omit or set this parameter to null for auto-assignment, if supported.
 If you specify this parameter, the device must not exist in the guest operating system.
 Note that as of the 12.0.0 Liberty release, the Nova libvirt driver no longer honors a user-supplied device name.
 This is the same behavior as if the device name parameter is not supplied on the request
 * `--tag <TAG>` — A device role tag that can be applied to a volume when attaching it to the VM.
-The guest OS of a server that has devices tagged in this manner can access hardware metadata about the tagged devices from the metadata API and on the config drive, if enabled
+The guest OS of a server that has devices tagged in this manner can access hardware metadata about the tagged devices from the metadata API and on the config drive, if enabled.

+   Note

+   Tagged volume attachment is not supported for shelved-offloaded instances.

+   **New in version 2.49**
 * `--volume-id <VOLUME_ID>` — The UUID of the volume to attach